wp-plugins/form-maker/readme.txt

 Send mail to the submitter: The submitted in formation of the  form will be sent to the submitter if this box is checked.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this form option to customize the specific properties for the field of the  form.

 	3.3 Time and Date: At first choose the form Field Type according to your preference.
 There are several options:
 	Date (single field with a picker): This field of the  form can be used for typing a date or choosing by the picker.
 It has several attributes:
+Field ID: Each field has a unique ID, which is not editable.
+You can use this ID to access this field from the JavaScript code.
+Field Name: Each field has a unique Name, which is not editable.
+You can use this ID to acces this field from the JavaScript code.
 Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Date  format: Here you can define the date  format for the date picker of the  form.